 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 8 for details.
+See page 3 for details.
+This plan is accredited.
+See page 12.

 Serving: Greater Hampton Roads region of Virginia